 We have decided that we should not propose any rise in our Council Tax for 2021.
 Nor do we plan to cut any services - in fact we are looking to expand our support in many areas including the natural environment, carbon reduction and family friendly local environments.

 I have no doubt that our plan to freeze Council Tax next year might make us one of few local councils not to impose an increase but we have never been particularly bothered about doing something just because other councils do.
 We are elected to represent Dartford residents and whether it’s weekly bin collections, free events or increases to your tax bills, we try to take decisions that deliver what residents want.

 Like all councils we face both challenges and opportunities.
-Our commitment to keeping your bills low saw DBC council tax rates frozen for seven consecutive years but our determination to maintain good services means we have been open and straight-forward when they have needed to rise.
+We have a commitment to keeping your bills low and managed to freeze our Council Tax for seven consecutive years but we try to be open and up-front with you if we need bills to rise.

-Please click here to provide us with your comments or write to us at Budget 2019, DBC Financial Services, Civic Centre, Home Gardens, Dartford, Kent, DA1 1DR.
+Please click here to provide us with your comments or write to us at:

 Leader of the Council

 Please send us your comments by 31 January 2021